tpoisot/ms_connectance_complexity/ms_conn_compl.md

 The estimate of the power-law exponent increases when connectance increases (Fig. \ref{powerlaw}).
 This indicates that the degree distribution flattens when connectance increases.
-Taken with the elements presented above, we show that all of the estimators of the degree distribution
+Taken with the elements presented above, we show that all of the estimators of the degree distribution vary strongly with connectance of the network.

 # Practical consequences